citysu/csiread/docs/readme.md

 ## Usage

-`examples` are the best usage instructions, and the API documentation can be found in `docstring`, so we won't repeat them here.
+`examples` are the best usage instructions, and the API documentation can be found in `docstring` of file `core.py`, so we won't repeat them here.

 ## Design